msutter/librarian-repo/README.md

 ```

 ## Repofile
-The processed Repofile may contain two different types of repos, `git` and `tarball`.
+The processed Repofile may contain two different types of repos, `git` and `archive`.
 The `git` option accepts an optional `ref` parameter.
-`tarball` supoorts tar.gz and zip format.
+`archive` supoorts tar.gz and zip format.

 The module names can be namespaced, but the created directory will only contain the last part of the name.
 For example, a module named `puppetlabs/ntp` will generate a directory `ntp`, and so will a module simply named `ntp`.